RealismusModding/realismusmodding.github.io/mods/seasons19/manual/modding/maps/seasons_mask.md

 This infolayer has to be implemented by any map that wants ultimate support for Seasons.

 Note that when a map does not have a Seasons mask, the tipCol layer will be used as a fallback (this is new in Seasons 19).
 There have been major changes between Farming Simulator 17 and 19 that made a simplified system possible (and also the fallback).
+The tipCol is only used for snow.
+Bales will not rot until a custom mask is supplied.

 In this guide you will learn all steps of adding the Seasons mask to a map.